Rempstone Stone Circle: Related monuments

-In August 1957, the local farmer W. G. Best was ploughing on his Brenscombe Farm when he uncovered a row of 23 stones that was situated about 0.5 miles west of Rempstone Stone Circle.
+In August 1957, the local farmer W. G. Best was ploughing on his Brenscombe Farm when he uncovered a row of 23 stones that was situated about a half-mile (0.5 mi) west of Rempstone Stone Circle.
 His son stood most of these into an upright position, to better assist their later removal.
 The antiquarian J. Bernard Calkin was alerted to the discovery and visited it prior to the stones being removed by the farmer.
-Calkin noted that the stones were made of local sandstone and were smaller than the stones in the circle, averaging about 2 feet 6 inches by 1 foot 6 inches.
-He believed that they had been deliberately lain out in two parallel lines, 3 yards apart and with an interval of five yards between each stone.
+Calkin noted that the stones were made of local sandstone and were smaller than the stones in the circle, averaging about 2 ft 6 in by 1 ft 6 in.
+He believed that they had been deliberately lain out in two parallel lines, 3 yd apart and with an interval of 5 yd between each stone.

 Calkin suggested that this may have been a stone avenue or processional way leading to the circle.
 Burl later expressed scepticism with regard to this interpretation, stating that its "credentials are suspect".

 90 feet east of the circle is a group of eight stones which may have had some relationship to the circle.
 There is also a cluster of barrows, known as "Nine Barrows", on the hill immediately to the south of the stone circle.